-Tarik Greene is the Co-Founder and Deputy Executive Director of M.A.D.E.
+Tarik Greene is the Co-Founder and Co-Executive Director of M.A.D.E.
 Transitional Services where he oversees development of transitional services programs and strategic initiatives and partnerships.
 Tarik worked as the Offender Workforce Development Specialist and Assistant Disability Program Navigator at Rockland County’s One Stop Resource and Employment agency.
 Tarik’s extensive experience includes working with people who self-disclose diagnosis related to disabilities, and/or with people who are eligible for re-entry services.
 His responsibilities have included conducting intake and assessments of potential clients, assisting with the development of re-employment training plans, providing quality employment referrals and successfully placing people in employment programs.

 Tarik is passionate about creating an interactive and enjoyable business environment, which supports meeting the needs of business partners, colleagues, and clients while ensuring that clients are held accountable for personal self-improvement and professional self-development.
 Tarik successfully engineered and implemented the Ready, Set, Work!
 A program